tazminanimates/supershakify/README.md

 - By submitting any work for inclusion in this addon, you agree to license it under the same terms as above, and you assert that you have the rights to do so.
 - Larger changes to the addon are likely to be rejected unless by pure coincidence they happen to align with our goals for the project.
 So if you are considering a larger change, please either file an issue or otherwise contact us to discuss your idea before starting work on it, so that you don't inadvertantly waste your time.

-# Rework

-A modification to the original Camera Shakify by Ian Hubert and Nathan Vegdahl.
-Allows exporting, importing, and sharing of custom shakes.